pgailinas/videoqa-representation-comparison/docs/index.md

 The project emphasizes machine-learning evaluation of learned video representations rather than retrieval-system engineering or development of a new VideoQA model.

 A central contribution of this work is the evaluation of self-supervised representation learning while holding the underlying VideoQA foundation model constant.
 This enables quantitative analysis of how representation quality influences answer accuracy, temporal reasoning performance, and evidence utilization independent of downstream model architecture.

+An additional contribution is the comparison of learned and pretrained video representations using a common downstream VideoQA task.
+This provides a practical evaluation of representation quality based on task performance rather than reconstruction quality alone.

 ---